AhnafPrince/User-Web-Portal-/README.md

 Server : Apache Tomcat Server(Built in NetBeans)

-Features :  #Registration with Password Encryption & available valid email,
+Features :  #Registration with Password Encryption & available valid email\n
             #Changing Passwords
             #Administration Panel with all user list and custom Searching about User’s Information for Administrator
             #Login for only Registered Users